Gadkari reviews progress of Delhi-Mumbai Expressway | Science-Environment

 It will enhance connectivity between the national capital Delhi and financial capital Mumbai, the statement had added.

-The expressway will connect the urban centers of Delhi through the Delhi-Faridabad-Sohna section of the corridor along with a spur to Jewar Airport and Jawaharlal Nehru Port to Mumbai through a spur in Mumbai.
+The expressway will connect urban centres of Delhi through Delhi-Faridabad-Sohna section of the corridor along with a spur to Jewar Airport and Jawaharlal Nehru Port to Mumbai through a spur in Mumbai.

 Delhi-Mumbai Expressway was kick-started in 2018, with the foundation stone being laid on March 9, 2019.